Skip to main content

 • graphics

-The graphics of the game have received overwhelmingly negative feedback, with many users describing them as outdated, rudimentary, and lacking in aesthetic appeal.
-While some appreciate the simple, functional design, the overall consensus is that the visuals detract significantly from the gaming experience, often feeling chaotic or poorly executed.
-Despite the gameplay being enjoyable for some, the graphics are frequently cited as a major drawback, with calls for improvements and updates from the developers.
+The graphics of the game have received largely negative feedback, with many users describing them as basic, outdated, and lacking polish.
+While some appreciate the clarity and functional design, the overall aesthetic is often criticized for being unappealing and reminiscent of low-budget or retro titles.
+Despite the gameplay being enjoyable, the visuals detract significantly from the overall experience, leaving many players wishing for improvements in design and artistic quality.

 • “While the graphics are nothing special, the game is stylistically pleasing with a great sense of atmosphere, sound, and writing.”